keith-merchant-ibm/vpc-on-classic-1/getting-started.md

 4. Select the profiles of virtual server instances (VSIs) you'd like to run, and instantiate them.
 5. Reserve a floating IP address, and associate it with a virtual server instance if you want to reach it from the internet.
 5. Deploy your service or applications across the virtual server instances.

+Explore our latest generation of compute resources.
+For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started).
+{:important}

 ## Before you begin
 {: #prerequisites}